davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-## A First Stab at Consensus
+## First Stab at a Design

-You probably already have a consensus algorithm or two in your day-to-day life.
-What do you do when you and your friends want to pick a restaurant but you can't come to an agreement?
-Maybe you'd start putting out your votes?

-Could we create a consensus algorithm that works by having nodes vote on a final state?
-At a high level, it seems to fit the bill.
-Let's try it!
+Now we know what to build, so let's get right down to it.
+How will we make this work?

+Start by considering: in real life, when you and a group of other people  need to reach an agreement but you don't already agree to begin with, what do you do?
+Say you're with a group of friends, and you all know you want to eat at a restaurant for lunch, but you don't know where you want to go.
+How do you make a group decision?

+Well, it probably goes something like this: someone throws out a proposal for a restaurant; then someone else proposes a different restaurant; people start throwing out their opinions of where they'd want to go; eventually, it becomes clear that most people favor a restaurant, so that's where you all end up going.
+It's a lot like majority-rules voting, don't you think?

+Do you think we could make a majority-rules voting algorithm to implement consensus?
+Let's try it out!